duanebester/i2c-bus/README.md

 - addr - I2C device address
 - length - an integer specifying the number of bytes to write
 - buffer - the [Buffer](https://nodejs.org/dist/latest/docs/api/buffer.html) instance
-containing the data to write (must conatin at least length bytes)
+containing the data to write (must contain at least length bytes)

 Synchronous plain I2C write.
 Returns the number of bytes written.